Ademking/Redirect/README.md

 # Redirect
-Just to redirect my users
+this repository is made to redirect my users from apps/websites... it's a dynamic redirector ... everytime i want to change a url i will modify the url inside the javascript code...